 Address: Victoria Inn, Eastleach, Gloucestershire, GL7 3NQ

-Here are our Top Ten pubs we think every visitor should enjoy when they visit the Cotswolds.
-Even better, in our opinion, if combined with a walk or a cycle around this Area of Outstanding Natural Beauty.
+These are our top ten pubs we think every visitor should enjoy when they visit the Cotswolds.
+Even better, in our opinion, when combined with a walk or a cycle around this Area of Outstanding Natural Beauty.